srydzewski/Summer2019-Team30/docs/index.md

 # Documentation Home Page

 Welcome to the Team 30's documentation website.
+If you are new to this repo, please read the [New Developer Guide](new-developer-guide.md) first.

 ## Starting the Client